Year End Sale: 2 Plugins for $39.99 | Shop Now »

 Oct 10, 2017

 Need to mix audio for 360 videos or VR projects and not sure where to start?
-Get a jumpstart with this basic guide to Ambisonics B-format, the most widely used audio format for 360 applications.
+Get a jumpstart with this basic guide to Ambisonics B-format and a comparison with Dolby Atmos and Spatial Audio.

 Ambisonics Explained: A Guide for Sound Engineers